Carinthia's Defence 4 Sleeping Bag

 In Context: Scramble's Recommended Sleeping Bag System

 The military modular system uses 2 bags: a lighter "patrol" bag (down to 0°C) and a medium-weight cold weather bag (down to -15°C) which combine for extreme cold (down to -30°C, but a total weight of nearly 3kg).
-Scramble's recommended "modular" system uses 3 bags, is lighter and a little more flexible (better in hotter, arid conditions, yet still good down to just below -20°C, the extreme combination weighing just over 2kg):
+Scramble's recommended "modular" system uses 3 bags, is lighter and more flexible (better in hotter, arid conditions, yet still good down to -20°C and likely -25°C, the extreme combination weighing just over 2kg).

 - Warm + Dry Weather: Alpkit Cloud Cover = 438g (stuff sack +14g)